 5. Implementation and deployment.
 The team releases the software and helps to implement it if necessary.
 Many software providers also provide software maintenance services for newly launched and existing products.

 Budgeting in healthcare organizations requires advanced planning and regular reviews.
 Regardless of who you are, a software provider investing in EHR services or a hospital adopting them, it’s important to consider all expenses.
-Remember that the cost of electronic medical records is not only about software development but also about implementation.
+Remember that the cost of electronic medical records is not only about EMR software development but also about implementation.
 Always take this into account in your budget.

 If you seek a tech partner to start an EHR project or need help with already deployed healthcare solutions, Empeek is here to assist you.
 Our company focuses solely on software development for healthcare and has completed dozens of projects for healthcare leaders and startups worldwide.